 I added some fun Riley Blake dotted cotton* as pocket lining because a pop is always fun.

 I decided to make a simple top to coordinate with these pants.
 I wanted a top that would look good tucked in and would look good with skinny jeans and a cardigan.
 I also wanted a really classic look to the fabric.
 I decided to use the Halifax Hoodie sewing pattern* and some plaid stretch French Terry* from Raspberry Creek Fabrics.
 I made size small which is the size I always make but I took in the sides to make it more fitted.
 I eliminated the sleeves cuffs and waistband and did hems instead.
 I did a split hem on the body, but you can’t see it in these pictures.
 I also did the cowl neck.
 This was my first time doing the cowl neck, and I love the look and the warmth.

 I used some plaid French Terry to make my tee just a little warmer.
 This French Terry has spandex in it which I’ve not used French Terry with this much spandex in it before.
+(Learn how to sew French terry fabric.)
 It’s warm and easy to work with, but it doesn’t drape like a rayon does.
 I think it looks best as a more fitted look, and that’s why I took the sides in of this top.
 I love the plaid and how classic it is.
 The plaid paired with the cowl makes me think of a vintage sweater.
 I had to be really careful matching up the horizontal and vertical lines to make it look good.
 I’m excited to wear this top with other items in my winter wardrobe.